-- Change in air pollution

-- Change in the number of used private vehicles

-- Change in the number of used bicycles

-- Change in the number of used public transport

-- Change in the number of pedestrians

-In addition, it also takes into account congestion change.
+- Change in air pollution - Change in the number of used private vehicles - Change in the number of used bicycles - Change in the number of used public transport - Change in the number of pedestrians - In addition, it also takes into account congestion change.
 All the attributes are measured in both target and nearby areas, as well as in the entire city.

 The developed model is intended to be used for both comparing the effects of applying a policy with the baseline as well as comparing the effects of various policies between themselves.
-As a consequence, some attributes focus on comparison with baseline, while others focus on differences among various policies.
+As Supporting Decision-Making...